 Squaw Peak Trail is a 7.1 mile moderately trafficked out and back trail located near Provo, Utah that features a river and is rated as difficult.
-The trail is primarily used for hiking, rock climbing, and birding and is accessible from March until October.
+The trail is primarily used for hiking, rock climbing, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash